jasonraimondi/ts-oauth2-server/README.md

 **@TODO**

-:construction_worker: This project is under development :construction:

-* feat: flag for require code_challenge for public clients
+* feat: allow users to only use individual grant, and not require all entities/repositories
 * feat: token introspection
 * chore: documentation